NucleusEngineering/serverless/.journey/01-build.neos.md

 ## Building with Dockerfiles

-Previously, we build our container images by spceifying the `--source` flag, which will cause Cloud Build to use [Google Cloud Buildpacks](https://cloud.google.com/docs/buildpacks/overview) to automatically determine the toolchain of our application.
+Previously, we build our container images by specifying the `--source` flag, which will cause Cloud Build to use [Google Cloud Buildpacks](https://cloud.google.com/docs/buildpacks/overview) to automatically determine the tool chain of our application.
 It then uses templated container build instructions which are based on best practices to build and containerize the application.

 Sometimes it is required to exert more control over the Docker build process.
 Google Cloud Build also understands Dockerfiles.
 With Dockerfiles it is possible to precisely specify which instructions to execute in order to create the container image.
 Cloud Build typically inspects the build context and looks for build instructions in the following order: